LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ![](quickstart/peak-optimization-2.png)
 ![](quickstart/peak-optimization-3.png)

-This will show you the shapes of the data in the selected regions as an overview.
+This shows the shapes of the data in the selected regions as an overview.
 This is a great way to validate that your target parameters are correct.
 However, you have to make sure that the metabolite you are looking for is present in the files.
 That is why you should always add some standard samples (samples with the metabolite of interest at different concentrations).
 The colors in the plots correspond to the sample type colors in the metadata table.

-You can click on a card to use the interactive tool below and optimize the region of interest (ROI) or retention time span for each target manually.
-You can do that by moving the borders of the box towards the area that you want to select as peak and then click on `Save`.
-The green area is what is currently selected as retention time (RT) range.
-If the target is not present in any of the files, you can remove the target from the target list by clicking on `Delete target`.
+You can click on a card to use the interactive tool below and manually optimize the region of interest (ROI) or retention time span for each target.
+Move the borders of the box to select the peak, then click `Save`.
+The green area shows the currently selected retention time (RT) range.
+If the target is not present in any of the files, you can remove it from the target list by clicking `Delete target`.

 ![](quickstart/peak-optimization-4.png)

 Once the optimization is done, you can proceed to `Processing`.

-## 7. Process the data
+## 8. Process the data

-Switch to `Processing` and start the data extraction with `RUN MINT`.
-In the same way that was done before for Optimization, here you can select how much resources you want to allocate to process the files, including CPU, RAM and batch size.
-In small datasets the defult values should suffice, as the number of files used for optimization grow, tweaking these parameters will guarantee better performance.
+Switch to `Processing` and start data extraction with `RUN MINT`.
+As in Optimization, you can choose how many resources to allocate to process the files, including CPU, RAM, and batch size.
+In small datasets the default values should suffice; as the number of files used for optimization grows, tweaking these parameters will improve performance.
 Click `Run` to compute the results.

 ![](quickstart/run-mint-1.png)
 ![](quickstart/run-mint-2.png)

-Now, you can download the results in long-format or the dense peak_max values by clicking on `DOWNLOAD RESULTS`.
-The tidy format contains all results, while the dense format only contains the a selected metric (`peak_max` as default) as a matrix values.
+Now, you can download the results in long format or dense `peak_max` values by clicking `DOWNLOAD RESULTS`.
+The tidy format contains all results, while the dense format contains a selected metric (`peak_max` by default) as a matrix of values.

 ![](quickstart/run-mint-3.png)

-## 8. Analyze the results.
+## 9. Analyze the results

-Once the results are generated the 'Heatmap` tab will show an interactive heatmap.
+Once the results are generated, the `Heatmap` tab shows an interactive heatmap.
-You can change the size of the heatmap by changing your browser window and `UPDATE` the plot.
+You can change the size of the heatmap by resizing your browser window and clicking `UPDATE`.
 The heatmap shows the `peak_max` values.
 The dropdown menu provides some options.

-## 9. Switch to `Analysis/Plotting`
+## 10. Switch to `Analysis/Plotting`

-The plotting tool is very powerful, but requires some practise.
-It is a wrapper of the powerful seaborn API.
+The plotting tool is powerful, but it requires some practice.
+It is a wrapper around the seaborn API.
 Let's create a few simple visualizations.

 ![](quickstart/01-demo-plot.png)

-And click on `Update`.
-A very simple bar-graph is shown, and we will gradually make it more complex.
+Click `Update`.
+A simple bar graph is shown, and you can gradually make it more complex.
 This simple bar graph shows the average `peak_max` value across the whole dataset for all targets.

-### a) select `peak_label` for the `X` axis.
+### a) Select `peak_label` for the `X` axis.
-### b) set aspect-ratio to 5.
+### b) Set aspect ratio to `5`.
-### c) select `Logarithmic y-scale` in the dropdown options.
+### c) Select `Logarithmic y-scale` in the dropdown options.
-### d) click on `UPDATE`.
+### d) Click `UPDATE`.

 ![](quickstart/02-demo-plot.png)

-### e) set figure height to `1.5` and aspect ratio to `2`.
+### e) Set figure height to `1.5` and aspect ratio to `2`.
-### e) set `Column` to `Label`.
+### f) Set `Column` to `Label`.
-### f) set `Row` to `Batch`.
+### g) Set `Row` to `Batch`.

 ![](quickstart/03-demo-plot.png)

-This way you can look at the whole dataset at once, sliced by `Batch` and `Label`
+This way you can look at the whole dataset at once, sliced by `Batch` and `Label`.

 ## Exercise: Try to create the following plot: